albertodemichelis/squirrel/doc/source/index.rst

 ..
-Squirrel documentation master file, created by sphinx-quickstart on Sun Jan 31 00:26:52 2016.
+Quirrel documentation master file, created by sphinx-quickstart on Sun Jan 31 00:26:52 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Squirrel's documentation
+Quirrel's documentation
 =========================================

 Contents: